daniestevez/gr-satellites/docs/source/command_line.rst

      host endianness.
 This format is used by GNU Radio File Source and File Sink blocks when their type is set to *short*.

+* ``--audio`` can be used to read samples from the soundcard, using GNU Radio's `Audio Source`_.
+This can be used to receive audio from a conventional radio by using the soundcard or from another application via a "virtual audio cable".

+  The sample rate to use needs to be specified with the ``--samp_rate`` argument.
+A sample rate of 48000 is typical with audio devices.

+  Both real samples (by default) and IQ samples (using the ``--iq`` argument) are supported.
+IQ samples use two audio channels (stereo).

+  The ``--audio`` argument can optionally be followed by the name of the audio device to use.
+Details about how to specify the device name vary between plaform and are described in the `Audio Source`_ documentation.
+If no device name is entered, the default audio device will be chosen.

 * ``--udp`` can be used to received RF samples streamed in real-time.
 The sample rate of the recording needs to be specified with the ``--samp_rate`` argument.